Mimamsa/robotiq_sock_driver/README.md

 # Robotiq Socket driver

-A ROS2 controlling node for UR-mounted Robotiq grippers with Robotiq Wrist Camera URCap installed on the pendant.
+A ROS2 controlling node for Robotiq grippers and Robotiq Wrist Camera mounted on UR robot arm.

 Commands are published to port 63352 as ASCII strings.